hwting1/Bayesian-Statistics/Bayesian-Modeling-and-Computation-in-Python/notebooks/chp_02.md

 sufficient.
 Ideally, we want the local and quantile ESS to be high across all regions of the parameter space.
 ```

+As a general rule of thumb we recommend a value of ESS greater than 400,
+otherwise, the estimation of the ESS itself and the estimation of other
+quantities, like $\hat R$ that we will see next, will be basically
+unreliable {cite:p}`vehtari_rank_2019`.
+Finally, we said that the ESS provides
+the number of draws we would have if our sample was actually iid.
+Nevertheless, we have to be careful with this interpretation as the
+actual value of ESS will not be the same for different regions of the
+parameter space.
+Taking that detail into account, the intuition still
+seems useful.
 <!-- #endregion -->

 ```python